John Bull (gunman): Further gunfights

 On the night of October 14, 1880, Bull, now partnered with gambler Jim Moon, became involved in an altercation with two city policemen.
-Moon's wife and another woman who had been dating Bull also became involved, throwing chinaware at the officers, causing them to retreat.
+Moon's wife and another woman who had been dating Bull became involved, throwing chinaware at the officers, causing them to retreat.
 Bull and Moon met the officers, who returned with more policemen, at the front door, pistols drawn, but after seeing that they could not win, both Bull and Moon surrendered.
 Less than a month later, Moon killed a man named Sam Hall by beating him on the head with his pistol.
 He was acquitted on the grounds of self-defense in the trial that followed.
 Seven months later, Moon, a jealous man, attacked a gambler named Clay Wilson, believing Wilson was paying too much attention to his (Moon's) wife.
 Wilson shot Moon twice, killing him.

 Bull moved on to Denver, where, in January 1882, gambler and associate Jim Bush shot Bull in the foot after an argument.
 Bull refused to press charges, and let the matter drop.
 Shortly afterward, he again moved on.
 In 1898, he was in Spokane, Washington, and attended a show in the "People's Theater" with friend Frisky Barnett.
 As the two men walked out, Barnett for unknown reasons jammed his lit cigar into Bull's eye, which caused Bull to scream in pain, then draw his pistol.
 Barnett jumped behind a woman, and drew his own pistol.
 The two men began firing, both emptying their pistols.
 One of Bull's shots hit the woman, another took off one of Barnett's fingers.
 Bull had been shot four times, once in the neck, once in the groin, once in the chin and once in the left arm.

-The woman recovered, but Bull was forced to allow his arm to be amputated.
+The woman recovered, but Bull’s arm was amputated.
 Barnett was fined $10 for discharging a firearm in city limits, and released.
 Bull was expected to die, but hung on for several weeks.
 He recovered, still carrying a bullet in his neck.
 In 1921, when the bullet began to bother him, he had it removed in Excelsior Springs, Missouri.
-He died in 1929, at the age of 93.
+He recovered and later died in Vancouver, Canada on September 9th, 1929 at the age of 93.